patperry/timsort/README.md

 instead of using alloca, a MAX_WIDTH #define controls maximum size of elements allowed.

-timsort_arg
+timsort_r
 -----------

-A variation of the timsort() function - timsort_arg() - has been defined which can pass an additional argument to the comparison function purely for the calling application's own use.
-This is similar to the qsort_r variation of the standard qsort function.
+A variation of the timsort() function - timsort_r() - has been defined which can pass an additional argument to the comparison function purely for the calling application's own use.
+This is similar to the BSD (*not* GNU) qsort_r variation of the standard qsort function.

+The prototype for this sorting function is

+    int timsort_r(void *base, size_t nel, size_t width,
+                int (*compar) (void *context, const void *, const void *), void *context);

+The additional context parameter is passed to the comparison callback as the first argument.
 To build this variation, pass /DUSE_CMP_ARG to the compiler.

-Functions timsort and timsort_arg may be simultaneously included in a program.
+Functions timsort and timsort_r may be simultaneously included in a program.
 Just build two object files from timsort.c, one with /DUSE_CMP_ARG and one without.